WHU-USI3DV/WHU-TLS/README.md

 ## 💡 Citation

-Please consider citing the following papers when utilizing WHU-TLS:
+Please consider citing the following papers when utilizing WHU-TLS or finding that the following projects benefit your work:

 ```
 @article{dong2017novel,